Gravitational waveforms from inspiral compact binaries in Hybrid metric-Palatini gravity: Frequency-domain gravitational waveforms

 where

 Similarly, the Fourier-transformed mode of $h_\times(f)$ is given by

 where

-As stated in expression \eqref{omegadt}, the orbital frequency $\omega$ increases over time.
+As stated in Eq.~\eqref{omegadt}, the orbital frequency $\omega$ increases over time.
 At a critical moment $t_c$, $\omega$ becomes sufficiently large, eventually reaching an infinite value, i.e., $\omega(t_c)\to\infty$.
 Under these circumstances, the time $t_*$ can be defined as:

 Therefore the phase $\Psi_+$ takes the following form: